 That’s largely due to strong economics fundamentals that were lacking during the last housing boom (fundamentals like high employment and sound lending practices.)

-- James Young of the Runstad Center for Real Estate Studies at UW
+James Young of the Runstad Center for Real Estate Studies at UW says:

-So it seems there is general agreement that Seattle is not in a real estate bubble in 2018, and that one does not appear likely.
+So it seems there is general agreement that Seattle is not in a real estate bubble in 2019, and that one does not appear likely.
 Sure, we’ve seen rapidly rising home prices in the area from 2012 to mid-2018.
 But that alone does not signify that a housing bubble is taking place.

-Prices aren’t rising because of speculation.
-They’re rising because a lot of people want to live in the Seattle area, due to its strong economy and job market, its outdoor beauty, and other attractive features.
+Prices did not rise because of speculation.
+They rose because a lot of people want to live in the Seattle area, due to its strong economy and job market, its outdoor beauty, and other attractive features.
 And those who are using mortgage loans to buy a home are better qualified than in the past.

 That being said, there are clearly some issues within the Seattle real estate market.
 Affordability is one of them.
-A lack of housing supply – while once a major issue – may no longer be as much of a problem today as it once was.
+But a lack of housing supply – while once a major issue – may no longer be as much of a problem today as it once was.

 The supply-and-demand situation is a story of extremes, particularly on the supply side.
 Strong demand and chronically low inventory have put tremendous upward pressure on home prices in recent years.
 That’s why the metro area has experienced double-digit increase in house values — per year – over the past few years (excluding June 2018 to July 2019).